How to Install and Use Portainer to Manage Docker Containers

 Accept the security warning.

+Now head back to your browser and give it a quick refresh.
 You’ll be taken to a page where you can create the administrative account for your Portainer instance.
 Enter a username (the default suggestion is “admin“) and a password of at least 12 characters, then click the “Create user” button.

 Create Portainer's admin account.